TTWNO/tait.tech/isaif.md

 eventually wipe out all of our freedom.
 </p>

-## Simpler Social Problems Have Proved Intractable
+<h2 id="simpler-social-problems-have-proved-intractable">Simpler Social Problems Have Proved Intractable</h2>

 <p id="136">136.
 If anyone still imagines that it would be possible to reform the system in such a way as to protect freedom from
 technology, let him consider how clumsily and for the most part unsuccessfully our society has dealt with other social problems